xx255q/FMD2v2/README.md

 [Supported Websites](https://github.com/fmd-project-team/FMD/wiki/Supported-Websites)

+Some useful arguments that can be used in FMD2:
+- `--lua-dofile` trigger FMD2 to always load lua modules from file.
+Only use it when developing a module.
+It might slowing down FMD2.
+- `--no-commit-queue` disable commit queue for databases.
+The same as `--max-commit-queue=0 --max-flush-queue=0`.
+It might slowing down FMD2 with large databases due to intense disk write.
+- `--max-commit-queue=16` override max number of commit before writing to disk.
+- `--max-flush-queue=256` override max number of update before commiting to database engine.
+- `--max-big-flush-queue=16384` override max number of update before commiting to database.
+Internally used when making large update to databases in one go.
+Be careful when reducing the number it might slowing down FMD2 significantly.
+- `--backup-interval=10` override backup databases interval (minutes).

 ## Build instructions

 In order to build FMD from the source code, you must install the latest Trunk version of Lazarus and Free Pascal Compiler: